Research history of Tylosaurus: Possible earlier finds

 The first possible recorded discovery of a mosasaur in North America was of a partial skeleton described as "a fish" in 1804 by Meriwether Lewis and William Clark's Corps of Discovery during their 1804–1806 expedition across the western United States.
 It was found by Sergeant Patrick Gass on black sulfur bluffs near the Cedar Island alongside the Missouri River and consisted of some teeth and a disarticulated vertebral column measuring 45 ft in length.
 Four members of the expedition recorded the discovery in their journals including Clark and Gass.
 Some parts of the fossil were collected and sent back to Washington, D.C., where it was lost before any proper documentation could be made.
 In 2003, Richard Ellis speculated that the remains may have belonged to Mosasaurus missouriensis.
 Alternatively, a 2007 study led by Robert W. Meredith and colleagues suggested that the fossils would possibly come from a tylosaurine mosasaur based on the measurements cited by Clark and Gass and the evidence of Tylosaurus fossils that have been found in the Missouri River.
 However, the authors also mentioned the possibility that the remains would also come from an elasmosaurid plesiosaur, which are also known from the river, although being rarer.

+In 1858, Ebenezer Emmons described a single tooth of a mosasaur as a new genus and species, Elliptonodon compressus.
+In 1967, Halsey W. Miller examined a cast of the type specimen, catalogued as USNM 7444 in the National Museum of Natural History, and tentatively referred it to Tylosaurus? sp. based on the supposed similarities between the tooth and an anterior (front) tooth from a Tylosaurus jaw, catalogued as USNM 3763 and housed in the same institution.
+In the same year, Dale A. Russell conversely suggested that the type and only known specimen most closely resembles the tooth of Prognathodon, but argued that it is too fragmentary with uncertain locality of origin, and concluded that E. compressus should be classified as a nomen dubium (dubious name).